 One of the primary responsibilities of a trader is to forecast the future direction of a stock; of which, there are only three options: up, down and sideways.
 The majority of analysts feel as though they have not completed their forecasting responsibility unless they identify a future rise or fall.
 However, having a strong opinion on "up" or "down" when the market is sideways is tantamount to believing you could empty the swimming pool by using a spoon.

-Sure, with enough time and patience you could probably make the pool level go "down."
-However, heaven forbid that it rains during your experiment and the pool level actually raises!
-The truth is, your arm is going to wear out long before an appreciable change is made in the water’s depth.
+Sure, with enough time and patience, you could probably make the pool level go down.
+However, the truth is, your arm is going to wear out long before an appreciable change is made in the water’s depth.
 So, it is with a sideways market.
 Your personal opinion is going to wear out long before the stock begins to move.

-That is the easy part – being willing to adopt a neutral or sideways mindset when doing forecasting.
-The challenge is getting comfortable with forecasting a sideways move.
+The challenge is being willing to adopt a neutral or sideways mindset when doing forecasting and being comfortable with forecasting a sideways move.
 To that end, we have a few tips for you.

 In the Foundations of Stocks and Options class, our students learn the importance of back trading.
 Back Trading has two forms: documented and non-documented.
-The whole purpose of this is to condition yourself to observe and respond to various market conditions.
-To improve your ability to forecast sideways markets, find a security (or an Index) that had a historically sideways move.
-Then, go back in time and practice analyzing, forecasting and trading that environment.
+The whole purpose of back trading is to condition yourself to observe and respond to various market conditions.
+To improve your ability to forecast sideways markets, find a stock that had a historically sideways move.
+Then, go back in time and practice analyzing, forecasting, and trading that environment.
 By using historical data, we can train ourselves to find trading patterns which support up, down, and even sideways trends.